Daniel5055/valipop/dissertation.md

 However, to run Apache Spark, users would need to install Spark and pass the ValiPop JAR to a special Spark script.
 Therefore I opted to containerise the distributed factor search to allow for distributing this program without additional dependencies.
 However this came with the same disadvantages as describe in section [[6.4.2]](#642-containerisation) regarding the containersiation of ValiPop.

 To aid users in constructing their own clusters with the necessary dependencies to ValiPop, I also created images which can be used to create Spark clusters.
 These create stand-alone Spark clusters, which are one of the many type of clusters supported by Spark.
 However, I found that configuring clusters and establishing the necessary addresses and networking to communicate within a cluster to be quite difficult, and this is likely only viable for advanced users.

-- Could talk about move to convert everything to spark.

 #### 6.4.4.
 Continuous Integration